Israel-Molestina/readme-gen/SAMPLEREADME.md

-# README.md Gen
+# README generator

 ![GitHub license](https://img.shields.io/badge/License-MIT-green)

 ## Description

-Program using node.js and inquirer to take in input from user and creatre a readme
+README Generator is a command-line application that will dynamically generate a polished and professional README.md file from a user's input.
+The generator will use the Inquirer package.

 ## Table of Contents